awjh-ibm/chaincode-contract-tutorials/extended-simple-asset.md

 ## Calling functions every time a request is made
 Sometimes functions in a contract may all have to repeat the same task.
 The Contract API provides provision for you to set a function to be called before and after each time a contract used in the chaincode is called.

 For example each function in the [simple asset chaincode](samples/simple_asset_contract/simple-asset.go) performs the same action at the start, reading the world state using the passed asset ID.
 We could therefore define a function to be called before each call to perform this action.
 We can then use the returned asset in our already defined functions by storing it in the transaction context.
-To do this we must define our own custom transaction context which contains space to store this value:
+To do this we must define our own custom transaction context which contains space to store this value so that it can be accessed by the main function call.
+Custom transaction contexts must implement the `contractapi.TransactionContextInterface` interface, we could do this by manually adding the functions of that interface but as we only want to extend the default transaction context we will embed that into our definition instead:

 ```
 // CustomTransactionContext - extends contractapi.TransactionContext with a field to store retrieved simple assets